astorDev/confi/providers/dotnet/background/article-101/index.md

 ## Implementing our Background Configuration Provider

-I've described the process of making a custom configuration providers in the dedicated [article](https://medium.com/p/3d8a3a8f7203).
+I've described the process of making custom configuration providers in the dedicated [article](https://medium.com/p/3d8a3a8f7203).
 Basically, all we need to do is to call the `Load` method whenever we detect changes.
-Here our listening system comes in handy - we'll subscribe to the changes in the constructor and call `Load` method from an update handler.
+Here our listening system comes in handy - we'll subscribe to the changes in the constructor and call the `Load` method from an update handler.

-The `Load` method doesn't accepts any parameters, so to access the updated data we would first need to capture it in a private field `_rawData`.
-Also, since in our case calling `Load` method basically means that a data has been changed we should also call `OnReload` in the end to notify the configuration system about the changes.
+The `Load` method doesn't accept any parameters, so to access the updated data we would first need to capture it in a private field `_rawData`.
+Also, since in our case calling the `Load` method basically means that data has been changed we should also call `OnReload` at the end to notify the configuration system about the changes.
 Here's the complete code:

 > The classes are expected to be nested inside the `ConfigurationStore` class, hence the short name.
-You can find the full class code in the of the article.
+You can find the full class code at the end of the article.

 ```csharp
 public class Source(ConfigurationStore store) : IConfigurationSource